St Margaret's School, Edinburgh: St. Margaret's 1991–2010

 In 1998, the school merged with another independent girls' school, St. Denis and Cranley.
+St. Denis and Cranley school was located on Ettrick Road in the Merchiston area of Edinburgh.

-There were several changes in the buildings that housed the school, with Senior College, Maclean House and Muirhead House all being sold, and new buildings built and acquired closer to East Suffolk Road.
+There were subsequently several changes in the buildings that housed St. Margarets, with Senior College, Maclean House and Muirhead House all being sold, and new buildings built and acquired closer to East Suffolk Road.

 Closure

 It was announced on 10 June 2010 that the school would close due to low pupil numbers owing to an increase in coeducational private schools.

 Music

 St. Margaret's had a strong musical tradition, and in 1984 the school choir won in the Youth Choir section.
 Llangollen International Eisteddfod.

 Notable former pupils

 This list includes people who went to schools merged into St Margaret's.